XML — the Slower, Larger, and More Complicated Option for Today’s Apps

 On the other hand, when it comes to documents, XML is still the primary format.
 Everything from Microsoft Word and Office and Apache OpenOffice and LibreOffice save documents in XML-based interchangeable formats that have been standardized.
 This allows different editors to open and edit the documents, even if they had created them in another application.
 This is especially important for enterprises.
 They want to move from one vendor’s application suite to another without losing their data or having to convert it all.

-On the database front, the XML support is standard in most of the big SQL databases from big companies, such as Microsoft SQL Server, Oracle, and IBM DB2.
+On the database front, the XML support is standard in most big SQL databases from big companies, such as Microsoft SQL Server, Oracle, and IBM DB2.
 XML is supported natively in MySql too.
 This is because XML has been used in enterprises for the last couple of decades, and enterprises are slower in moving forward their applications and data.

-On the other hand, all the newer NoSQL databases that have gained popularity in the last decade are all using JSON as the data format.
+On the other hand, all the newer NoSQL databases that have gained popularity in the last decade use JSON as the data format.
 These include MongoDB and CouchDB.
 These databases focus on simplicity and scalability, so lightweight JSON works well for them.
 Some of the older databases like Oracle, PostgresSQL, and Microsoft SQL Server have also added support for JSON, so it is easier to extract fields from columns with JSON data.
 This makes it easier for enterprise developers to store richer and more dynamic data in the classical bigger databases without splitting it out or updating tables.

 XML has a solid foothold in enterprises today.
 Stability and versioning are essential in the enterprise space, and they will continue to pay the extra overhead and cost of XML over JSON.
 In return, they will get extra power and extensibility.
 Enterprises are already invested in the tools and systems to deal with both the complexity and overhead of XML.
 They also have existing data in this format that is harder to move forward.

-A lot of the smart home devices are in this category, including smart speakers and smart plugs.
-These smart devices can provide data to the internet, such as when doors are opened, or motion/smoke is detected to the temperature of different rooms.
-They can also get data from the internet, such as the weather and temperature reports for a smart landscape irrigation system.
+A lot of smart home devices are in this category, including smart speakers and smart plugs.
+These smart devices can provide data to the internet, such as when doors are opened or motion/smoke is detected to the temperature of different rooms.
+They can also get data from the internet, such as the weather and temperature reports for an intelligent landscape irrigation system.
 In addition to data, these devices can also get commands from the Internet, such as turning on the lights or unlocking gates/doors remotely for visitors.
 JSON is a better fit for the data exchanged for almost all of these scenarios because it needs to be compact, simple, and fast.
 These devices don’t have fast internet connections or a lot of computing power: some of them may run on battery for long periods and still provide service, such as a security system in a power outage.

-Both XML and JSON are frequently used to accomplish many similar tasks on the Web and in application development.
+Both XML and JSON are frequently used to accomplish similar tasks on the Web and in application development.
 They both have areas of strength and will continue to be used in their domains.
 However, the overhead of XML limits its use in fast-growing new areas of development on the Web as well as for the Internet of Things.
 This means JSON is getting a lot more mindshare and much broader use.
 Over time, XML will likely be limited to enterprise systems and file formats, while simpler and lightweight JSON will be the prevalent data exchange format across the board.